JNRowe/vim-configs/background.rst

 Most of that has changed.  `GNU Emacs`_ can look and feel modern with a little effort.
 I still use it from time to time when working at a co-worker’s desk, and occasionally consider switching back to it full time.
-In all honesty, it is probably only org-mode_ and proportional fonts for comments that make me want to switch back.
+In all honesty, it is probably only org-mode_ and proportional fonts for code comments that make me want to switch back.

 .. tip::